cybertheory/UpSkill/wiki/tutorial.md

 In order to edit and create articles one must know how [Github](github.com) works as well as how to type in [markdown](https://github.com/luong-komorebi/Markdown-Tutorial).

-Upskill supports prose.io to edit markdown.
+Upskill supports [Prose](Prose) to edit markdown.
 Just click on "Add new" or "Edit" next to prose in the top left.

 ## Add a new article